MargauxDelporte/MargauxDelporte.github.io/talk.md

 ## Local talks

 ### Leuven Statistics Days
+* Theme: Collaboration
 * _Location:_ Leuven, Belgium
 * _Date:_ November 23, 2023
 * _Title:_ A longitudinal perspective on perceived vulnerability to disease during the COVID-19-pandemic in Belgium
 * [Presentation](Lstat_day.pdf)

-### Taiwan Studies Seminar “_Social Life and Governance in/after the Covid 19 Pandemic: A Comparison between Taiwan and the EU_”
+### Taiwan Studies Seminar
+* Theme: Social Life and Governance in/after the Covid 19 Pandemic: A Comparison between Taiwan and the EU
 * _Location:_ Leuven, Belgium
 * _Date:_ May 3, 2023
 * _Title:_ A longitudinal perspective on perceived vulnerability to disease during the COVID-19-pandemic in Belgium